siprikorea/properties-env-agent/README.md

 log.path=${HOME}/logs/app.log
 ```

-If the environment variable HOME=/home/user, the above property is interpreted as:
+If the Java system property is set with -DHOME=/home/user, the above property is interpreted as:
 ```
 log.path=/home/user/logs/app.log
 ```